peterhinch/micropython-font-to-py/README.md

  * The height in pixels.
  * The character width in pixels.

+# An alternative solution

+Brian Cappello has produced [this fork](https://github.com/briancappello/micropython-font-to-py.git).
+This has an enhanced `font_to_py.py` program offering a fast line mapping along with some clever optimisations designed to reduce font file size.
+He also has an enhanced Writer class of interest to anyone producing a driver for display hardware.

+His `font_to_py.py` solution has not been implemented here because the font files are incompatible with existing device drivers and GUI projects.

 # Licence

 All code is released under the MIT licence.